Gimme Shelter (1970 film)

-Gimme Shelter is a 1970 American documentary film directed by Albert and David Maysles and Charlotte Zwerin chronicling the last weeks of The Rolling Stones' 1969 US tour which culminated in the disastrous Altamont Free Concert.
+Gimme Shelter is a 1970 American documentary film directed by Albert and David Maysles and Charlotte Zwerin chronicling the last weeks of the Rolling Stones' 1969 US tour which culminated in the disastrous Altamont Free Concert and the killing of Meredith Hunter.
 The film is named after "Gimme Shelter", the lead track from the group's 1969 album Let It Bleed.
 Gimme Shelter was screened out of competition as the opening film of the 1971 Cannes Film Festival.

 Context

 This counterculture era documentary is associated with the Direct Cinema movement of the 1950s and 1960s.
 It was directed by the Maysles Brothers who are strong figures of the era, as well as Charlotte Zwerin.
 The movement revolves around the philosophy of being a "reactive" filmmaker, recording events as they unfold naturally and spontaneously rather than investigating the subject matter through documentary techniques such as interviews, reconstruction and voiceover.